Agenda

 By discussing both the narrative decision-making and the technical steps, we will look at how to bring a concept to life in the most powerful way possible.

-Free time & unofficial Before-Party on your own
+Free time & unofficial Before-Party for the others

 19 June